BiesenHome

 Getting an OS loaded without access to removable media drives

 The problem is booting some installation media to prepare the CF card and kick off the Windows 98 installation.
-The Libretto is too old to support USB and the built in PC-Card slot is not bootable – without the 3.5″ floppy this means the CF card has to be initialized by another machine to the point where the Libretto can take over.
-With some trickery it’s possible to mount the CF card as a hard-disk in the VirtualBox VM, then add some disk images and we should be in business:
+The Libretto is too old to support external USB devices and the built in PC-Card slot is not bootable – without the PCMCIA based 3.5″ floppy this means the CF card has to be initialized by another machine to the point from where the Libretto can take over.

-4th attempt: Same as 3rd one BUT: When the installer wants to reboot for the FIRST time, shutdown the VM instead of rebooting.
-This way, it has already made the CF card bootable but not made any hardware specific configurations.
-Then, mount the CF card on the host computer (not the VM) and copy all the files from the Windows98 CD to the root of the CF card.
+Then, mount the CF card on the host computer (not the VM, not the Libretto) and copy all the files from the Windows98 CD to the root of the CF card.
 If you don’t the next step won’t work which is:

 Boot the Libretto off the CF card, this will bring up the installer where it left off earlier to reboot and it will ask some question on the desired configuration, whether to create a emergency disk (no thanks – remember we don’t have a fdd?).
 Then, it will start to identify hardware, copy and configure drivers etc. From this point on, it’s straight forward, just let it complete.